 Marks are an important feature to Pipe and the missions.
 Marks can trigger actions when the aircraft passes through them.
-Actions can be configured in the Automations menu.
+Actions can be configured in the Automations Menu.

 There are two possible options to add a new mark.
-One is through the "Event Mark" button on the Mission toolbar which allows the user to create a new mark on a route track directly or attached to an individual waypoint, or via the Marks flange on the Open Details by clicking on "+" at the upper right corner of the table.
+One is through the "Event Mark" button on the Mission toolbar via the Marks flange on the Open Details by clicking on "+" at the upper right corner of the table.
 In both cases, all the marks created will appear on this menu: